AdobeDocs/campaign-classic.en/help/delivery/using/a-b-testing-uc-final-delivery.md

 ---
 product: campaign
 title: Defining the final delivery
-description: Learn how to perform A/B testing through a dedicated use case.
+description: Learn how to perform A/B testing through a dedicated use case
-audience: delivery
-content-type: reference
-topic-tags: a-b-testing
 exl-id: bc23a444-a872-48fb-8bba-64b301541089
 ---
 # Define the final delivery {#step-6--defining-the-final-delivery}